-- 4.5.3.8 To circulate any application for development approval, building permit or demolition permit which affects a property on the Register of Property of Culture Heritage Value or Interest to Markham's municipal heritage committee, Heritage Markham, for review, unless the review has been delegated to municipal heritage staff. - 4.5.3.9 To provide for the protection and conservation of cultural heritage resources or the mitigation of adverse effects on cultural heritage resources as a condition of minor variance and severance approval and associated agreements. - 4.5.3.10 To evaluate each land severance and variance proposal affecting cultural heritage resources on its own merits and its compatibility with the heritage policies of this Plan and the objectives and policies of any applicable heritage conservation district plan.
-This shall include the preservation of the existing lot fabric or historical pattern of lot development on the specific street or in the immediate neighbourhood where it contributes to the uniqueness, and forms part of, the historical character of the area.
+- 4.5.3.8 To circulate any application for development approval, building permit or demolition permit which affects a property on the Register of Property of Culture Heritage Value or Interest to Markham's heritage section and/or Markham's heritage committee, Heritage Markham, for review. - 4.5.3.9 To provide for the protection and conservation of cultural heritage resources or the mitigation of adverse effects on cultural heritage resources as a condition of minor variance and severance approval and associated agreements. - 4.5.3.10 To evaluate each land severance and variance proposal on its own merits and its compatibility with the heritage policies of this Plan and the objectives and policies of any applicable heritage conservation district plan including the retention of a variety of different lot sizes and frontages in a heritage conservation district as part of its unique character.